rasel6866/SQT-Automation-Project--Mid/README.md

-# Blood Management System - Automated Testing
+# 🩸Blood Management System - Automated Testing🩸

 ![Selenium](https://img.shields.io/badge/Selenium-Automation-red)
 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-## Project Overview
+## Project Overview📜
 This project demonstrates automated testing of a Blood Management System using Selenium and Python.
 It focuses on testing the core functionalities of a blood donation and blood request platform.
 The system runs on a local environment using XAMPP with a MySQL database.

-## Tools & Technologies Used
+## Tools & Technologies Used⚙️

 - Python
 - Selenium WebDriver